Romanticism, which was partly a response to the Industrial Revolution, was at its peak from 1800 to 1850.

 I’ve shared 12 paintings of Romanticism in this read that gained a significant amount of recognition, awards, and of course, attention from prominent museums.

-However, if you felt like I’ve missed on something, or I should have added some more relevant details, let me know in the comment section.
+However, if you felt like I’ve missed something, or I should have added some more relevant details, let me know in the comment section.

 We also share worth-watching content related to handmade paintings on our Youtube channel.